dmesg | grep sd [ 0.909712] sdhci: Secure Digital Host Controller Interface driver [ 0.916414] sdhci: Copyright(c) Pierre Ossman [ 0.923366] sdhost: log_buf @ bac07000 (fac07000) [ 0.989001] mmc0: sdhost-bcm2835 loaded - DMA enabled (>1) [ 1.049095] sdhci-pltfm: SDHCI platform and OF driver helper [

 $ .homeassistant/extraconfig/shell_code/usb_backup.sh [i] Creating backup [i] Backup complete: /media/hassbackup/hass-config_20170429_112728.zip [i] Keeping all files no prunning set

-Change below path to where you placed the
+Change the path below to the directory where you placed the

 (crontab -l 2>/dev/null; echo "0 3 * * * /home/homeassistant/.homeassistant/extraconfig/shell_code/usb_backup.sh") | crontab -

-This does not automatically mount your USB drive at boot.
-You need to do that manually or add a line to your
+NOTE: This does not automatically mount your USB drive at boot.
+You will need to manually mount your drive after each boot or add a line to your

 /dev/sda1 /media ext4 defaults,noatime 0 1